 The reason for my concern is in certain states, the difference between a classification of a clerical employee and a telecommuter can cause up to a 76% increase in your Workers Compensation for those employees.
 There are reasons that Telecommuters are more expensive classification such as not being supervised in person and the home workspace may not be as safe as in the office.

-I do realize that each state has their own rules on Standard Exception Codes and Telecommuters.
+I do realize that each state has its own rules on Standard Exception Codes and Telecommuters.
 I did not write this post to discourage having employees that are Telecommuters.
-I often, as in this case, like to comment to the blog readers what I am hearing from our clients.
+I often, as in this case, like to comment to the blog readers on what I am hearing from our clients.

 ©J&L Risk Management Inc Copyright Notice